Capstone-Projects-2023-Spring/project-virtual-pet/documentation/docs/system-architecture/sequence-diagrams.md

     TaskList->>TaskItem: render

 ```
+    The user logs into their profile.
+    From the homepage, the user can select a specific task to see more information.
+    After selecting a task, the user may update their progress by indicating they are halfway through, a quarter of the way through, etc.
+    After progressing further towards completing a task, the user’s pet will receive EXP in the form of candy towards its next level.

 ## Use Case 6
 ### As a user, I want to be able to track my pet’s growth and my progress towards reaching my study goals.